mslegrand/pegr/README.md

 There are a couple of design considerations which are still open, and which I would love feedback on:
 * **peg + rule1 + rule2** for adding rules may not be the best choice of operator
 * pegs are really environments with wrappers.

-What's Needed
+* For more on design issues, see the Design Issues page under the Wiki What's Needed
 -------